-- Last day to submit the Academic Standing Appeal online is seven (7) days before the beginning of classes (five [5] days for summer sessions).
-See Academic Calendar. - Students whose appeals have been denied by the Provost/Chief Academic, may appeal online to the President.
+- Last day to submit the Academic Standing Appeal online is seven (7) days before the beginning of classes.
+See Academic Calendar. - Students whose appeals have been denied by the Provost, may appeal online to the President.
 Last day to appeal a suspension or dismissal to the President is the first day of classes.
-See Academic Calendar.